 Together, Monash University, MinterEllison and Anton Hermann’s family and have launched The Anton Hermann Memorial Scholarship Program.
 This scholarship will allow students from disadvantaged backgrounds to study at Monash and change the world for the better.
 The scholarship offers students $6,000 per annum for the duration of their degree (up to four years) to assist with living costs.

 Anton was deeply committed to the pro bono community.
 He acted with compassion and respect for the dignity of the individuals and communities he supported and his impact will continue to be felt for years to come.

 In addition to the satisfaction of contributing to your community, you can also gain recognition and awards.

-At the University of Technology, Sydney, the Brennan Justice and Leadership Program provides an award for students who, over the course of their degree, complete both ‘Reflections on Justice’ and ‘Leadership through Service’ elements and accrue points from a combination of lectures, discussions groups and voluntary activity.
+For example, at the University of Technology Sydney, the Brennan Justice and Leadership Program provides an award for students who, over the course of their degree, accrue 100 ‘Reflections on Justice’ points and ‘Leadership through Service’ hours.